Xerostomia Treatment Guidelines: How Dry Mouth feels - a desert landscape

 • Severe: Below 0.1 ml/min

-Dry Mouth Treatment and Management
+Xerostomia Treatment and Management

-Treatment options for dry mouth include:
+First-line treatment options for dry mouth:

-• Managing underlying medical conditions
+• Management of underlying medical conditions

 • XyliMelts Mints

-• Biotene Moisturizing Spray
+• Saliva substitutes like Biotene Moisturizing Spray

-Prevention
+Prevention of Xerostomia

 Preventing xerostomia involves addressing underlying causes and making lifestyle changes.
 Effective strategies include: